syrte/h5attr/README.md

 ## API
 `H5Attr(path, lazy=True, **args)`
 - Parameters
-    - `path`: h5py Group, file path, or file-like object.
+    - `path`: h5py group, file path, or file-like object.
     - `lazy`: bool, if true, dataset[()] will be returned.
-    - `args`: additional arguments used for opening HDF5 file.
+    - `args`: additional arguments used for opening h5py file.
 - Properties
     - `_attrs`: access to the h5py attrs dict.
 - Methods
     - `_close()`: close the h5py file if applicable.
     - `_show()`: show a summary of the h5py group.